Are you getting close to celebrating your 65th birthday? If yes, then it’s time to begin researching your Medicare options!

 Q: Will my prescription drugs be covered?

-A: Original Medicare doesn’t cover prescription drugs.
-You can buy a separate Medicare Part D prescription drug policy or if you choose a Medicare Advantage plan instead, which includes coverage for prescription drugs.
+A: Original Medicare and Medicare Supplement Insurance plans don’t cover prescription drugs.
+You can buy a separate Medicare Part D policy to help cover your prescription drug costs.

 A: The cost of long-term care is only growing every year.
 Medicare provides some coverage for skilled nursing services, but if you will need help with bathing, dressing and other activities of daily living, Medicare won’t be able to help.
 Purchasing a long-term care insurance plan can help you cover the cost of daily care and allow you to decide how you want to receive care.